semmel/StaticLand/doc/cancelable-api.md

 ### `ap(cancelableFunc, cancelable)`
 `:: Cancelable (a → b) → Cancelable a → Cancelable b`

+Parallel running version: It runs both Cancelable arguments in parallel.

 Note that when implemented simply `ap(mf, ma) = chain(f => map(f, ma), mf)` will *not* run the Cancelable Computations in *parallel*.